 - Principal Applicant must be tenured or tenure-track, full-time University of Waterloo faculty, or hold a definite term research professor appointment, where the primary affiliation is with Waterloo.

-- Co-applicants may be faculty, staff, students or affiliated with other institutions.
+- Applicants are encouraged to include co-applicants with relevant experience to the project.
+Co-applicants may be faculty, staff, students, or affiliated with other institutions.
 (Note that funds are not transferrable to other institutions).

 - All research disciplines are eligible.